akash13singh/lstm_anomaly_thesis/README.md

     1. ECG: notebooks/discords_ECG.ipynb, resources/data/discords/ECG/
     2. power_consumption: notebooks/discords_power_consumption.ipynb, resources/data/discords/dutch_power/
     3. machine_temperature: notebooks/NAB_machine_temp.ipynb, resources/data/nab/nab_machine_temperature/

+ This step is done in "Part 1" of corresponding notebook.

-3. **Prediction Model Execution**: The main LSTM models used are in the file models/lstm.py.
-Training the model and generating predictions two main files are provided:
+2. **Prediction Modeling**: The main LSTM models used are in the file models/lstm.py.
+For training the model and generating predictions two main files are provided:
      1. *lstm_predictor.py*: This file uses the default LSTM implementation by keras.
      2. *stateful_lstm_predictor.py*: uses the stateful LSTM implementation

-    Once the configuration setting `data_folder` has been set correctly, the code will look for train, tes and validation sets in those files.
+    Once the configuration setting `data_folder` has been set correctly, the code will look for train, test, and validation sets in those files.

-4. **Anomaly Detection**:
+3. **Anomaly Detection**:
 Running the LSTM models which generate the predictions for train, test, and validation sets.
-Fr anomaly detection we need to calculate prediction errors or residuals, model them using Gaussian distribution and then set thresholds.
-Thse steps are again done in the notebook files specified in step **2**.
+For anomaly detection we need to calculate prediction errors or residuals, model them using Gaussian distribution and then set thresholds.
+This is done in "Part 3" of the corresponding notebook files.